Skip to content

 Vyommitra: India’s AI Voice in Orbit

 India’s humanoid robot Vyommitra is more than a rehearsal astronaut.
 It is also a voice interface, capable of responding in Hindi and English, mimicking astronaut interactions, and bridging Earth with orbit.
-In the upcoming Gaganyaan mission, Vyommitra’s AI-driven communication will test how machines can support astronauts in real time.
+In the upcoming Gaganyaan mission, Vyommitra’s intelligent systems-driven communication will test how machines can support astronauts in real time.

 AI in Mission Control Systems